samplecount/methcla-site/index.md

 ## Built for mobile speed

 **Methcla** is specifically designed for mobile and tablet operating systems &mdash; initially we are planning to support mobile devices running **iOS**, **Android**, **Windows** and **Linux** with more to follow.
 The engine is written in portable **C++** and performance critical parts are optimized using current mobile processor vector instructions.

-## Available soon ...

-**Methcla** is open source and will be released under a permissive license for use in commercial or non-commercial projects of any size.
-We are currently hacking away furiously, [follow us on Twitter](http://twitter.com/methcla) for updates!